fedeandri/bugfu-console-debugger/readme.txt

 Contributors: fedeandri
 Tags: debug, debug bar, php, error, log
 Requires at least: 3.8
-Tested up to: 5.0
+Tested up to: 5.2
-Stable tag: 1.2.5
+Stable tag: 1.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Log and Debug your Theme/Plugin PHP code using the Browser JavaScript Console.
+Log/Debug the PHP code in your Theme/Plugin with your Browser Console *no extension needed*

 == Description ==

-Log and Debug your Theme/Plugin PHP code using the Browser JavaScript Console.
+Log/Debug the PHP code in your Theme/Plugin with your Browser Console *no extension needed* Made for themes and plugins developers.

 **HOW TO CHECK IF BUGFU IS WORKING**

-Open your browser console, if you see this header, BugFu is working properly `
+Open your Browser Console, if you see this header, BugFu is working properly `
 ################################
 #### BugFu Console Debugger ####